No more sharp down, blunt up font perception - ExBulletin

 The President also asked the national police to continue to maintain the spirit of unity and synergy in the exercise of their functions.
 The president does not want the police to be divided and weak.

-“There must be no more blockages, no more bosses, the quality of human resources must be maintained since recruitment, the promotion system must be improved, the management system must be strengthened, the disciplinary system must be strengthened” , said the president.
+“There must be no more blockages, no more bosses, the quality of human resources must be maintained since recruitment, the promotion system must be improved, the management system must be strengthened, the disciplinary system must be strengthened” , concluded the President.

 |